31st August 2025 - Sunday Service - The Trinity & Christian Living (Ready to Listen, Watch & Read)

-10th August 2025 - Sunday Service (Ready to Listen, Watch & Read)
+10th August 2025 - Sunday Service - No Half Measures (Ready to Listen, Watch & Read)

 This sermon, titled "No Half Measures," advocates for total commitment in the Christian faith, exploring what this entails through three main sections.
 Firstly, it examines Moses as an Old Testament example of commitment, discussing his leadership qualities and foresight in appointing a successor.
 Secondly, the speaker addresses how individuals respond to Jesus's call, contrasting enthusiastic but uncalculating followers with those who offer excuses, ultimately emphasising that true commitment means living a transformed life without reservation.
 Finally, the sermon delves into the concept of freedom in Christ, differentiating spiritual freedom from political or self-indulgent freedoms, and concluding that this genuine freedom, reflected in the "fruit of the Spirit," is the ultimate expression of Christian commitment.